-As an example, in Florida, a babysitter could watch up to 5 preschool children, but no more than two that are under 1 year old.
-They can also watch additional school-age children up to a maximum of 10.
+As an example, in Florida, a babysitter could watch up to five preschool children but no more than two that are under one year old.
+They can also watch additional school-aged children up to a maximum of ten.

-In Michigan, babysitters need a license to care for children in their own home more than 4 weeks per year and if paid more than $600 per child in a year.
+In Michigan, it’s different again.
+Babysitters need a license to care for children in their own home more than four weeks per year and if paid more than $600 per child in a year.

-There are a bunch of things that will impact how many kids a babysitter can watch at a given time besides only the number of kids.
+Besides the number of children, there are other factors that will impact how many kids a babysitter can watch at a given time.

 Age of the children.
-Age plays a big factor.
-The younger a child is, the more work it usually is to look after them.
-Infants and kids under 12 months are by far the hardest to watch and need the most attention.
-Once a kid gets older than 5 or 6, the amount of work to look after them really starts to drop.
-Kids around 8 to 10 more-or-less take care of themselves compared to younger kids, as long as they're well-behaved.
+Age is a key consideration.
+The younger a child is, the more work it takes to look after them.
+Kids and infants under 12 months are by far the hardest to watch and need the most attention.
+Once a child is older than five or six, the amount of hands-on care starts to drop.
+Kids around eight to ten tend to take care of themselves compared to younger kids—as long as they're well-behaved.

 Babysitter's experience and age.
 These two aspects of the babysitter can make a huge difference to the number of kids they can effectively manage.

 Special needs of the children.
 Watching kids with special needs or disabilities is a lot harder than watching other kids.
-A child with ADHD or autism might be a handful all on their own.
+A child with ADHD or autism might be challenging on their own.

-If your child is on the autism spectrum then I highly recommend you read our guide: How to find a babysitter for a child with autism to learn what qualities to look for in a special-needs caregiver.
+If your child is on the autism spectrum, I highly recommend you read our guide: How to find a babysitter for a child with autism to learn what qualities to look for in a caregiver for special-needs children.

 Behavior of the children.
-For babysitters, their job is a lot easier with well-behaved kids that will just sit and watch a movie or quietly do crafts while being watched.
-Dealing with hyper or moody children makes the job exponentially harder because constant micromanaging of each minute will be required.
+A babysitter’s job is a lot easier with well-behaved kids who will just sit and watch a movie or quietly do crafts while being watched.
+Dealing with hyper or moody children makes the job exponentially harder because of the constant micromanaging of each minute.

-More children means more work, as any parent can attest to!
-Especially when there's a range of ages.
+More children means more work as any parent can attest to!
+When there's a range of ages, this is especially true.

-Experienced babysitters will normally give you an hourly rate that depends on the number of children you have.
+Experienced babysitters will normally charge an hourly rate that depends on the number of children they’re babysitting.

-Brand new or inexperienced babysitters probably just have one flat amount in mind that they want to earn, or to be honest, are probably just going to accept whatever you offer them.
+Brand new or inexperienced babysitters probably have one flat amount in mind that they want to earn.
+To be honest, they will probably accept whatever you offer them.